MrLightgun/MiSTerSindenDriver/README.md

 ### MegaCD_Sinden
 https://github.com/MrLightgun/MegaCD_MiSTer

-Core with Sinden border just added, on my test system I am freezing on the space loading screen.
-Not sure if that is the core or my bios.
+Core with Sinden border just added, now working with the updated MiSTer binary.

+Mad Dog McCree working, although shots are fired a bit different to where the crosshair is.

 Settings are likely to be:
 Make sure to use the lightgun dpad when you first load the core, then use the gamepad dpad so it becomes Player2 which seems to be required.